samurai-x/samurai-x/ooxcb/docs/source/introduction.rst

 Apart from that, xpyb-generated bindings are very close to the X protocol.
 For every extension, you have one class that has some methods for each request.
 On the one hand, xpyb is able to cover all the extensions supported by xcb-proto this way; on the other hand, the binding is not very comfortable to use.
-Because of that, we decided to write our own binding, based on the xpyb-ctypes code.
+Because of that, we decided to write our own binding, based on the xpyb-ctypes code (so, big thanks to `xpyb`_!).
-The xpyb wrapper generator uses so-called interface files that describe the desired Python API of a specific extension - so we can create an API that is more comfortable and easy-to-use.
+The ooxcb wrapper generator uses so-called interface files that describe the desired Python API of a specific extension - so we can create an API that is more comfortable and easy-to-use.
-However, somebody has to write these interface files, and depending on the size and complexity of the extension, that's a time-intensive job.
+However, someone has to write these interface files, and depending on the size and complexity of the extension, that's a time-intensive job.
 At the moment, everything of the xproto extension (the core extension) is wrapped, but some parts need testing.
+The xtest extension is already usable, too.

 Additionally, ooxcb comes with a simple and powerful event dispatching system (stolen from `pyglet`_) - you don't have to use it necessarily, but it can make life much easier.